TTFH/Teardown-Converter/README.md

 ![UI](https://github.com/TTFH/Teardown-Converter/blob/915781675c2beefefdfd99f4ebc837aaecb1db96/utils/converter_ui.png)

 ## How to Download
-**You can download a precompiled version from:** https://github.com/TTFH/Teardown-Converter/releases
+**You can download a precompiled version here:** https://github.com/TTFH/Teardown-Converter/releases

 ## Free Disk Space
 After using this converter you can remove the .tdbin files that are created in: `Teardown\data\bin`
 Those files are leave there so it's faster to convert the same map again.
+When an update is released for Teardown, you NEED to remove those files or this tool will convert the old version of the map.

 ### There are red voxels on the editor
 Those voxels are used so the shapes don't change the size when removing the snow or spliting compounds.